euler-xyz/evk-periphery/script/production/README.md

 ```

 **Important**
+To avoid deploying duplicate adapters, one can pass the `adaptersList.csv` from the previous deployment as an argument (optional).
+The script will read the deployed adapters from the CSV and will not deploy the duplicate ones.

+**Important**
-Note that the Cross adapter relies on the previous adapters deployment hence the Cross CSV must either contain appropriate adapters addresses when the script is run or appropriate `adaptersList.csv` from the previous deployment must be passed.
+Note that the Cross adapter deployment relies on the previous adapters deployment hence the Cross CSV must either contain appropriate adapters addresses when the script is run or appropriate `adaptersList.csv` from the previous deployment must be passed as an argument.

 ### 4. Deploy the initial set of vaults: